+As a robustness test, we investigated whether the stock price reversal occurred within one month after the event (i.e., within +20 trading days).
+Our (unreported) findings indicate that we do not observe a reversal (in the [-3, +20] or [0, +20] event windows) in all subsamples, except for category (3) in the top 25 viral day sample for US companies.
+These results further support the notion that the viral divestment campaigns had a lasting impact rather than a temporary fluctuation in stock prices.
 Overall, the general finding - negative CAARs in all the three sample groups (in all countries except Australia) - suggests that there is more to the prevalent finance hypothesis that divestment primarily operates through selling pressure on stock prices.
 The effects of divestment are far broader than simply through selling pressure; they also work by shifting social preferences.
 To be sure, our results are consistent with the hypothesis that the FF divestment movement influences public opinion in general through its economic narrative.
 It has a broader impact that goes beyond the fossil fuel industry and affects all the high carbon emitters.
-Our findings are also consistent with the temporal and cross-section distribution of the "carbon premium" documented by Bolton and Kacperczyk (2021).
-They rationalise their finding with increased investor awareness since the signing of the Paris agreement in 2015.
+Our findings are also consistent with the temporal and cross-section distribution of the "carbon premium" documented by (Bolton and Kacperczyk, 2021).
+They rationalize their finding with increased investor awareness since the signing of the Paris agreement in 2015.
 Our findings are consistent with this general explanation, but we highlight the special role of a particularly powerful social agent raising awareness, the Carbon Underground 200 divestment movement.

-6 Divestment Pledges and Net-Zero Commitments
+7 Divestment Pledges and Net-Zero Commitments

 One of the most viral divestment pledges in our sample is the 2018 divestment pledge of Ireland.
 In the introduction we indicated how Ireland's principle-based divestment pledge preceded its broader net-zero commitment and the subsequent announcement of the decarbonization of the Irish strategic investment fund.
 In this section we explore whether the effects of this net zero commitment extend to the full sample of viral pledges.
 In this view markets interpret viral divestment pledges as a lead indicator for credible net-zero commitments tied to the carbon budget.
-These commitments from cities, regions, companies, and countries increase the risk of investing in high-level carbon emitters.44
+These commitments from cities, regions, companies, and countries increase the risk of investing in high-level carbon emitters.48

 To test the lead indicator hypothesis, we constructed a database of net-zero commitments using data from Net Zero Tracker (NZT).
-NZT tracks all commitments from United Nations Framework Convention on Climate Change (UNFCCC) member states, regions in the 25 highest emitting countries, cities with population greater than 500,000, and the 2,000 largest publicly-listed companies (Lang et al. 2022).
-Table 10 Panel A shows the earliest pledges from entire countries and Panel B the most important pledges when in terms of real GDP.
-The earliest commitment from a high-GDP country enshrined in law was from Sweden in 2018.
-The commitments from the largest 20 economies date to 2020/21.
-We matched this data to our divestment pledges database using the geographic location of the divesting institutions.
+NZT tracks all commitments from United Nations Framework Convention on Climate Change (UNFCCC) member states, regions in the 25 highest emitting countries, cities with population greater than 500,000, and the 2,000 largest publicly-listed companies (Lang et al., 2022).
+Table 11 Panel A shows the earliest pledges from entire countries and Panel B the most important pledges when in terms of real GDP.
+The earliest commitment from a high-GDP country enshrined in law was from Sweden in

-44 Net-zero refers to "cutting greenhouse gas emissions to as close to zero as possible".
+48 Net-zero refers to "cutting greenhouse gas emissions to as close to zero as possible".